mr-waseemakram/MSharp.Docs/how-to/list-modules/exportToCsvExcel.md

 You can pick ExportFormat.Csv or ExportFormat.Excel.

-If you wish you can change the file name to something more appropriate using CommonActionParameter, the default is the name of the module.
+If you wish, you can change the file name to something more appropriate using CommonActionParameter, the default is the name of the module.

 ```csharp